aptise/peter_sslers/README.md

 Amazing, right?

 This project is *not* aimed at casual users or people concerned with a handful of websites or servers.

 This project is designed for people who have lots of domains and servers, which all need to be coordinated.

-If you can use Certbot or another consumer client, YOU ABSOLUTELY WANT TO USE THAT CLIENT.
+If you can use Certbot or another consumer client to solve your needs, YOU ALMOST ABSOLUTELY WANT TO USE THAT CLIENT.

 Peter, as we fondly call this package, offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
-PostgreSQL is recommended; Sqlite is supported and the primary testing environment.
+PostgreSQL is recommended;
+Sqlite is supported and the primary testing environment.
 A good-faith effort is made to get this to work on MySQL, but, well, sigh.

-Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage, deploy and troubleshoot SSL Certificates.
+Peter combines an ACME V2 Client designed to primary operate against the LetsEncrypt service, alongside tools designed to manage, deploy and troubleshoot SSL Certificates.

 The client supported ACME v1 until version `0.4.0`.

-**As of 0.4.0, Only ACME V2 is now supported.**
+**As of 0.4.0, Only ACME V2 is supported.**

 **Only LetsEncrypt is supported as a target ACME Server.**

 It is highly likely that PeterSSLers will work with most, if not all, ACME Servers.
-The LetsEncrypt/Boulder implementation of the RFC has some unique characteristics and this was written to support those.
+The LetsEncrypt/Boulder implementation of the RFC has some unique characteristics and this was written to support those first.

 Peter's core tool is a lightweight database-backed `Pyramid` application that can:

 * Act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver
 * Offer a simple API for creating and managing the ACME process.
-Your software talks to Peter, not LetsEncrypt.
+Your software talks to Peter, not LetsEncrypt/ACME.
-* Import existing ssl Certificates
+* Import existing SSL Certificates
 * Ease provisioning Certificates onto various servers across your systems
 * Browse certificate data and easily see what needs to be renewed
 * Interact with the upstream ACME Servers to deal with accounts and pending authorizations, and all that mess.
 * Communicate with a properly configured `OpenResty` enabled `Nginx` web server (see next section)
 * Prime a Redis cache with certificate data
 * Translate Certificates into different formats
 * Be the source of lots of puns!

 Peter ships alongside a `Lua` `opm` module for the `OpenResty` framework on the `Nginx` server which will:

 * Dynamically request Certificates from a primed `Redis` cache
 * Store data in shared `Nginx` worker memory and
 * Expose routes to flush the worker shared memory or expire select keys.

 The `OpenResty` module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your `OpenResty`/`Nginx` server via the `opm` package installer.
 It has been used in production for several years.

 The `Pyramid` based application can function as a daemon for Admin or API access, or even a commandline script.
 Most web pages offer `.json` endpoints, so you can easily issue commands via `curl` and have human-readable data in a terminal window.
 Don't want to do things manually?
 Ok - everything was built to be readable on commandline browsers... yes, this is actually developed-for and tested-with Lynx.
 I shit you not, Lynx.

 Do you like book-keeping and logging?
 Peter's ACME Client logs everything into SQL so you can easily find the answers to burning questions like:

 * What authorizations are still pending?
 * What challenges are active?